Joern314/GWB19-Data/turn3/wiki/wiki_politics.md

 If they do this duty they are hooded and cloaked, faced hidden behind masks.
 They carry lanterns of Rift Tree fruit to guide along the dead.

 Rift Keeper society largely follows the conventions laid out by the Sorcerer for the future (See nations – Magocracy).

+### Blood Riders

+Description: A collection of many different tribes living in the blood plains.
+Nomadic, herding deer and riding horses.

 ## Mortal Races